(Updated June 2, 2021)

 In late 2018 I sent a formal demand to Musée Rodin for access to its own 3D scans, citing French freedom of information laws.
 When the museum refused to comply, I brought the matter before the government’s Commission d’accès aux documents administratifs, (CADA) the authority that oversees government agencies’ compliance with freedom of information laws.

 In June of 2019 CADA issued its first-of-its-kind opinion, in my favor; 3D scans produced by French national museums are in fact administrative documents and are subject to public disclosure.
 Musée Rodin is required by law to give the public access to its 3D scans of Rodin’s works.

 Despite the government’s opinion, Musée Rodin continues to ignore the law.
 To remedy this, in December 2019, I filed suit against the museum in the Administrative Tribunal of Paris.
-I’m asking the court to compel the museum to comply with the law, and to impose significant financial penalties for any delay.
+I have asked the court to compel the museum to comply with the law, to enforce the CADA decision, and to impose significant financial penalties for any delay.

 The museum knows it is fighting a losing battle, and refuses to speak with the press about its policies or this dispute.
 The outcome of this case will affect every national museum in France, inform policies at institutions around the world, and have interesting effects on the art market.
 I’m shooting for a victory for open access, and freedom and innovation in the arts.

 My correspondence with The Baltimore Museum of Art, Musée Rodin, and a representative of the Ministry of Culture, along with my attorney’s FOIA request and pre-litigation correspondence with Musée Rodin and the CADA, are organized here with various additional resources and all parties’ contact information: Rodin 3D Scan Access Campaign (.PDF in French and English, last updated March 24, 2021)